nightroman/FarNet/FarNet/README.md

 - `method` (required)

     The assembly method full name, `Namespace.Type.Method`.
-    Methods are instance or static, with optional string parameters.
+    Methods are instance or static with or without parameters.
     Parameter names correspond to the method parameters in commands.

 - `unload` (optional)